top of page

 XiuQiong He

-Women were not allowed to learn Na Xi ancient music, because women had a really low social status at that time.
-To study ancient music as a woman would be starve to death.
-A woman should learn to do housework.
+“Women were not allowed to learn ancient Nakhi music because women had an inferior social status then.
+To study ancient music as a woman would be to starve to death.
+A woman should learn to do housework.”

 -- XiuQiong He